cricket007/Kafka-Zookeeper-with-Vault/README.md

 ![](aws-instances.png)

 ### to-Do's
-- put kafka-connect into proper ASG and get it installed
 - create Vault and consul clusters
 - Vault requires harcoded AWS keys in run-vault, this needs fixing
 - create an initalisation script to update the user, role, and key info